bgordeev/int8-systolic-matmul-fpga/docs/design_choices.md

 ## Virtual pins for synthesis characterization

 Chosen over inventing a fake pinout.
-The roughly 770-bit matrix interface does not fit on package pins on any real board.
+The 768-bit matrix interface does not fit on package pins on any real board.
 Virtual pins let the Fitter treat the data ports as internal nets, giving honest area and Fmax numbers for the core that will eventually sit behind a memory-mapped bus.
 This is